Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 References for JBL Xtreme 2 Buttons

-1. JBL Xtreme 2 Product Page, on JBL.com
+1. JBL Xtreme 2 Official Product Page, on JBL.com